 Michael Rubenfeld, Co-Creator and Performer

 Michael Rubenfeld is an acclaimed theatre artist originally from Winnipeg and now residing in Toronto.
-He is a dora-nominated performer and has worked on stages across the country and in parts of the United States.
-He is also a dora-nominated playwright, and frequent theatre director, including directing his dora nominated play, My Fellow Creatures for Buddies in Bad Times Theatre, and the premiere of Hannah Moscovitch’s Essay for the Factory Theatre.
-In 2008, Michael became the Artistic Producer of the SummerWorks Festival.
-Here, he began the SummerWorks Music Series, now a cultural staple of downtown Toronto, The Live Art Series, as well as intiatied the SummerWorks Leadership Intensive Program, a training intensive for emerging theatre-arts professionals with a focus on the business of the arts.
-Michael has been called ”one of Toronto’s most interesting men of the theatre” by Paula Citron, reviewer for the Globe and Mail.
-He is blog contributor for Huffington Post Canada, and a 2001 acting graduate of the National Theatre School of Canada.
+He is a Dora Award-nominated performer and has worked on stages across the country and in parts of the United States.
+He is also a playwright, and prolific theatre director, including directing his Dora-nominated play, My Fellow Creatures for Buddies in Bad Times Theatre, and the premiere of Hannah Moscovitch’s Essay at the Factory Theatre.
+Michael has served as Artistic Producer of the SummerWorks Performance Festival since 2008 where he launched the SummerWorks Music Series, now a cultural staple of downtown Toronto, and initiated the SummerWorks Leadership Intensive Program, a training intensive for emerging theatre-arts professionals with a focus on the business of the arts.
+Michael has been called “one of Toronto’s most interesting men of the theatre” by the Globe and Mail’s Paula Citron.
+He is a contributor to the Huffington Post Canada, and a graduate of the National Theatre School of Canada.

 Sarah Garton Stanley, Co-Creator and Director

-Sarah is a Montreal born and raised theatre-maker and director, now living in Kingston, Ontario.
+Sarah is a Montreal born and raised theatre-maker and director, now living between Kingston and Ottawa, Ontario.
 She is a champion of new plays and new voices, and has made work right across Canada in pursuit of this passion.
-Sarah founded her first theatre company, The Baby Grand, in Kingston, in 1985 and went on from there to co-create Women Making Scenes, in Montreal and onto Die in Debt in Toronto, a company that became synonymous with groundbreaking, large canvas site-specific work.
-Sarah is a founder of The Harold Awards and went onto become the first and only female Artistic Director of Buddies in Bad Times Theatre in Toronto.
-She continues on to become Associate Director at The Factory Theatre and the inaugural Associate Artist at The Magnetic North Theatre Festival.
+Sarah founded her first theatre company, The Baby Grand, in Kingston, in 1985 and went on from there to co-create Women Making Scenes, in Montreal, and Die in Debt in Toronto, a company that became synonymous with groundbreaking, large canvas site-specific work.
+Sarah is a co-founder of The Harold Awards and went onto become the first and only female Artistic Director of Buddies in Bad Times Theatre in Toronto.
+Sarah has been an Associate Director at The Factory Theatre and the inaugural Associate Artist at The Magnetic North Theatre Festival as well as Co-Director of The Directing Program at The National Theatre of Canada.
 Sarah has been nominated or won several awards including four Dora Mavor Moore Awards and The Siminovitch Award for Directing.
-Sarah teaches at several places including Concordia University and the National Theatre School.
-She is also studying for her MA in Cultural Studies at Queen’s University in Kingston, training for marathons until she can run longer and is the creator of failurefarms.com.
+Sarah is presently teaching at Concordia University and Queen’s University.
+She is also an MA candidate in Cultural Studies at Queen’s.
+Sarah was recently appointed to the positions of Associate Artistic Director of The National Arts Centre – English Theatre.

 Andrew Penner, Composer